Greatest Hits (Shania Twain album)

-Greatest Hits is a greatest hits album by Shania Twain, released on November 8, 2004 by Mercury Nashville.
-The album contains seventeen hits from each of all of her studio albums (with the exception of Twain's self-titled debut album), and three new tracks, with each of them becoming singles; "Party for Two", which hit the top ten in US country, UK and Germany, "Don't!" and "I Ain't No Quitter".
+Greatest Hits is the first greatest hits album by Canadian singer-songwriter Shania Twain, released on November 8, 2004, by Mercury Nashville.
+The album contains seventeen of Twain's top ten hits, including all of her seven number one hits on the Hot Country Songs.
+Excluded from the track list is Twain's self-titled debut album, of which no songs were included.
+Some songs are included in their pop versions such as "That Don't Impress Me Much" and "I'm Gonna Getcha Good!".

+Three new songs were recorded specifically for the compilation and were all released as singles: "Party for Two" (featuring either Mark McGrath or Billy Currington), "Don't!", and "I Ain't No Quitter".
+"Party for Two" went on to peak at number seven on the Hot Country Songs chart and peaked within the top ten in six other countries.
+"Don't!" was a moderate hit, peaking within the top twenty on the Adult Contemporary chart and the top 40 in the UK.
+"I Ain't No Quitter" was one of Twain's least successful singles, becoming her first since "God Bless the Child" to miss the top 40 at US country.

-Greatest Hits was commercially successful; It debuted at number two on the Billboard 200 chart and at number one on the Top Country Albums chart with 530,000 copies sold, staying there for 11 consecutive weeks.
-The album was also the highest selling country album in the US for 2005, and was certified 4× platinum in the US and 3× platinum in the UK.
+Greatest Hits was a commercial success; It debuted at number two on the Billboard 200 chart and at number one on the Top Country Albums chart with 530,000 copies sold, staying there for eleven consecutive weeks.
+The album was also the highest-selling country album in the US for 2005, and was certified Diamond in Canada 4× platinum in the US and 3× platinum in the UK.
 Additionally, Greatest Hits was recognized by Guinness World Records as the fastest-selling greatest hits album by a female artist in the US.
 As of December 2019, the album has sold 4.4 million copies in the US.

+Greatest Hits also debuted at number one in Canada with first-week sales of 92,600.

+Greatest Hits was released on vinyl for the first time on November 17, 2023.
+It is available in four versions: a standard black vinyl, and three limited editions vinyls: opaque blue, baby pink, and Coke bottle clear.
+The vinyl release contains two additional songs from Twain's studio albums released after Greatest Hits initial release: "Life's About to Get Good" from Twain's fifth studio album Now (2017) and "Giddy Up!" from her sixth studio album Queen of Me (2023).